 The Jericho model has more or less persevered into modern times.
-U.S. psychological operations (PsyOp) units began experimenting with blasting music at enemies in Vietnam and infamously rocked a 1989 standoff with Panamanian dictator Manuel Noriega (see sidebar on page 92).
-But it's only been in the past few decades that music and other sounds began turning up during interrogations.
-The British blared white noise at Irish Republican Army suspects in the '70s but swore off the practice after the European Court of Human Rights ruled in 1977 that it was "degrading and inhuman."
-Israel's military employed loud music until 1999, when an Israeli Supreme Court judged that this exposure "causes the suspect suffering.
-It does not fall within the scope of...a fair and effective interrogation."
+U.S. psychological operations (PsyOp) units began experimenting with blasting music at enemies in Vietnam and infamously rocked a 1989 standoff with Panamanian dictator Manuel Noriega.
+But it’s only been in the past few decades that music and other sounds began turning up during interrogations.
+The British blared white noise at Irish Republican Army suspects in the ’70s but swore off the practice after the European Court of Human Rights ruled in 1977 that it was “degrading and inhuman.”
+Israel’s military employed loud music until 1999, when an Israeli Supreme Court judged that this exposure “causes the suspect suffering.
+It does not fall within the scope of…a fair and effective interrogation.”

 Perhaps the first example of music being used by the U.S. for interrogations came post-9/11, in spring 2002, during the questioning of suspected Al Qaeda operative Abu Zubaydah.
 According to The New York Times, while in custody at a secret CIA facility in Thailand, Zubaydah was subjected to “deafening blasts of music by groups like Red Hot Chili Peppers.”